docker-mailserver/docker-mailserver/docs/content/tutorials/installation-examples.md

   - https://github.com/tomav/docker-mailserver#environment-variables
   - https://github.com/tomav/docker-mailserver/blob/master/.env.dist

-  Make sure to set the propper `domainname` that you will use for the emails.
+  Make sure to set the proper `domainname` that you will use for the emails.
 We forward only SMTP ports (not POP3 and IMAP) because we are not interested in accessing the mailserver directly (from a client).
 We also use these settings: